Influence

 Werner Erhard's Ideas at Work in Business

-When a thought is unleashed, the most amazing things happen: Sam Harris credits his work with Werner Erhard in leading him to the decisive results of the Microcredit Summit that helped earn Muhammad Yunus the
+When a thought is unleashed, the most amazing things happen: Sam Daley-Harris credits his work with Werner that led him to the decisive results of the Microcredit Summit that went on to earn Muhammad Yunis the Nobel Prize.

 Read an Interview with Werner Erhard in USA TODAY